Ada-Developers-Academy/jump-start-live/docs/slides/day6.md

 Identify

 * Two things you learned

-* One things you would like to work on
+* One thing you would like to work on

 https://github.com/Ada-Developers-Academy/jump-start/blob/master/learning-to-code/hashes/assignments/account-generator-cont.md